 Jesus knows something about life, and how we handle it.
 He spoke to his disciples and others about it, often in parables.
 I wish I could tell you what the first parable in this chapter is talking about when it says the dishonest, steward should “make friends by unrighteous wealth” so they will be his … More Luke 16: Honour and Faithfulness

-It was fascinating to read this account of a dinner invitation while many of us are planning special dinners during the Christmas Season.
-The chapter started with Jesus breaking bread, along with other guests, at the home of a Pharisee.
-Did you love as much as I did that the first thing Jesus did when … More Luke 14: The Counsel and the Cost
+It was fascinating to read this chapter’s account of a dinner party where Jesus is breaking bread, along with other guests, at the home of a Pharisee.
+I loved that the first thing Jesus did when he got there was heal a man with edema—-on the sabbath, yet again.
+Here, once again, the kingdom of … More Luke 14: The Counsel and the Cost

 As today’s chapter began, it was sometime after the last episode when the scribes and Pharisees began lying in wait for Jesus, to “vehemently incite” him and challenge him angrily on whatever he said.
-On this particular day, thousands were assembled to listen to Jesus talk, so many that they might trample on one another. … More Luke 12: The Only Good Fear
+On this particular day, thousands were assembled to listen to Jesus talk—so many that they might trample on one another.
+Jesus … More Luke 12: The Only Good Fear

 There is so much to encourage us in this chapter.
 And so much to learn from.
 We start the chapter at the temptation in the wilderness, and end it with Jesus’ introduction to his public ministry.
 The purpose he was born for is so very near!
 At the Jordan River, the Holy Spirit came upon … More Luke 4: The Big IF

 Let me start by saying I got a new hairdo yesterday.
 A summer-friendly, easy-to-wear pixie was what I asked for.
 And I guess that’s just what I got, so it’s not fair to bad-mouth the stylist.
 But the result was not quite what I expected.
 Enough to say, I texted my husband before I headed … More Not Again!